INJURED DUE TO A SLIP, TRIP OR FALL?

 Establishing Your Economic Damages

-What economic damages might you be entitled to in a Dallas slip and fall accident case?
+What economic damages might you be entitled to?

 Available damages depend on the individual case.
 Economic damages are those that are readily ascertainable.
 Generally, the following economic damages are recoverable:

 - Damages for the medical bills you have already paid or incurred;

 - Damages for the medical bills you will incur in the future as a result of your injuries;

 - Damages for lost wages if you missed time from work due to your injuries; and

 - Damages for loss of earning capacity in the future.

 An Example: If you are a truck driver and are injured in a fall and – as a result of your injuries – cannot sit for an extended period of time, you would obviously be unlikely to be able to continue your employment as a truck driver.
 You would likely need a light job standing on your feet.
 If the difference between what you made as a truck driver and what you made at your new job was $40,000.00 a year you would be entitled to the difference in pay multiplied by your number of expected remaining work years.
 This would constitute your lost earning capacity – although it would be discounted to its net present value.